gmarmstrong/python-datamuse/README.md

 ```

 ## To Do
-* Can this work in Python 2 and 3?
+* Add support for Python 3
 * More scripts to do interesting things.
 * Not sure whether I should move the pandas stuff into the Datamuse class or keep it separate in case you don't need pandas for whatever you're doing with this.